- Be 18 years of age and eligible for Texas State Technical College admission; non probationary for grades.

 - Must pass all academic courses prior to start of nursing courses; no “Ds” for program of study courses.

-- Prerequisite courses Anatomy and Physiology I & II must be within 5 years.
+- Prerequisite courses Anatomy and Physiology I & II, Medical Terminology, Medical Administration or Nurtirion must be within 5 years if taken beforehand.

-- Must take TEAS Exam here at TSTC through the Testing Center within one year of application date (9/16/2019 @ 9:00 am).
+- Must take the TEAS Exam TSTC through the Testing Center on campus or online within one year of application date.

-- Must submit a complete Application Packet in sealed 9x12 envelope prior to deadline.
+- Must submit a complete Application Packet prior to deadline via online submission.
+See instructions on link.

 ATI TEAS Exam Information